learn-co-curriculum/FlatironGO/README.md

     }
 ```

-Without discussing exactly what these various instance properties do yet, I would ask that you include them above the `viewDidLoad()` for now as they will be used throughout these various methods.
+Without discussing exactly what these various instance properties do yet, I would ask that you include them above the `viewDidLoad()` method for now as they will be used throughout these various methods.
 Some of them are already provided for you in the `ViewController.swift` file.

 ```swift
     let captureSession = AVCaptureSession()